What is Question Logic?

 This type of Logic allows you to direct respondents to separate sets of questions according to their answer selections.

-Question Logic is not achieved through showing/hiding sets of questions.
-Instead you will be required to organize sets of related questions onto their own pages, and direct respondents top these pages through answer choices they select.
+Question Logic is not achieved by showing/hiding sets of questions.
+Instead, you will be required to organize sets of related questions onto their own pages, and direct respondents to these pages through answer choices they select.

 Why would I want respondents to skip a question?: Not every question or page will be applicable to all respondents of your survey, so it stands to reason that you’d allow them to skip those that aren’t.
 E.g. if you included a question along the lines of ‘Have you ever contacted our support department?’, you may want to send those that select ‘Yes’ to a page with the question ‘How did our support staff handle your query?’, whilst sending those who selected ‘No’ to the next set of questions.